elegant-scipy/elegant-scipy/sphinx/content/ch2.md

 Next, we define a function to visualize the output of that clustering.
 We are going to rearrange the rows and columns of the input data so that similar rows are together and similar columns are together.
 And we are additionally going to show the merge tree for both rows and columns, displaying which observations belong together for each.
-%TODO: AUTODOC ETC. FOR DENDROGRAM
-The merge trees are presented as dendrograms, with the branch-lengths indicating how similar the observations are to each other (shorter = more similar).
+The merge trees are presented as {func}`dendrograms <scipy.cluster.hierarchy.dendrogram>`, with the branch-lengths indicating how similar the observations are to each other (shorter = more similar).

 ```{admonition} Word of Warning
 There is a fair bit of hard-coding of parameters going on here.